INTRYGUE: Induction-Aware Entropy Gating for Reliable RAG Uncertainty Estimation: Introduction

 To address this issue, we introduce INTRYGUE (Induction-Aware Entropy Gating), a mechanistically grounded method that adjusts entropy scores based on the activation strength of induction heads.
 INTRYGUE accounts for induction-driven entropy inflation and improves entropy's effectiveness as a hallucination signal in the RAG settings.

-Our contributions: \begin{itemize} \item We demonstrate that the correctness of LLM responses in RAG settings is strongly associated with the activation of the model's induction heads, which significantly \textit{increase} both the probability of the correct answer and overall model confidence; \item We validate a connection between induction heads and entropy neurons, previously identified only in controlled induction settings involving exact token repetition and short naturally occurring n-gram repetitions.
-For real RAG-based decoding, induction heads activate entropy neurons, thereby not deliberately \textit{decreasing} LLM confidence; \item Consequently, the process of generating accurate RAG responses is shown to inherently involve two interconnected but competing mechanisms, which pull LLM confidence scores in opposite directions, resulting in unreliable output entropy-based uncertainty estimation; \item To address this conflict, we propose \textbf{INTRYGUE}, a novel method that gates entropy using induction head attention sinks, effectively correcting induction-driven entropy inflation in RAG settings; \item Our \textbf{INTRYGUE} is demonstrated to consistently outperform or perform on par with a wide range of uncertainty estimation baselines across four RAG benchmarks and six models, ranging from 4B to 13B parameters in size. \end{itemize}
+Our contributions: \begin{itemize} \item We show that response correctness in RAG settings is associated with the activation of induction heads, and provide causal evidence that their activity increases both the probability of the correct answer and overall model confidence; \item We establish a connection between induction heads and entropy neurons, previously studied primarily in controlled induction settings involving exact token repetition and short naturally occurring n-gram repetitions, and show that this connection extends to RAG-based decoding; \item Together, our findings reveal that accurate RAG generation can involve two interconnected mechanisms that affect model confidence in opposing directions, reducing the reliability of entropy-based uncertainty estimates; \item Based on these findings, we propose \textbf{INTRYGUE}, a method that gates entropy using induction-head attention sinks to account for induction-associated entropy inflation in RAG settings; \item We evaluate \textbf{INTRYGUE} against a broad range of uncertainty-estimation and RAG-specific hallucination-detection baselines across four benchmarks and six models ranging from 4B to 13B parameters, observing competitive performance across the evaluated settings. \end{itemize}